 Sacroiliac Joint Pain Symptoms & Treatment Options

 The sacroiliac joint (SI joint) is a major juncture in the body at which the spine attaches to the hips.
 It is composed of two major structures: the sacrum and the iliac bones.
-The sacrum, a portion of the spine consisting of 5 fused vertebrae, is located between the lumbar (lower back) and coccyx (tail bone) regions of the spine.
+Consisting of 5 fused vertebrae, the sacrum is located between the lumbar spine and the tailbone.
 This semi-rigid section of our spine joins to the interior of the ilium bones.
 The ilia are the two bones that we often associate with our hips, fanning out on either side.
-To get an idea of where this joint may be in your body, look for the two dimples on your lower back; these lie on top of the SI joints.
+To locate this joint in your body, look for two dimples on your lower back.
+These indentations lie on top of the SI joints.

-The joint between the sacrum and ilium is a unique structure, having an individualized size and shape much like our fingerprints.
-The bones are designed to seamlessly fit together along a series of ridges and bumps, like the pieces of a puzzle.
+Moreover, the joint between the sacrum and ilium is a unique structure.
+It has an individualized size and shape much like our fingerprints.
+Like the pieces of a puzzle, the sacroiliac bones are designed to fit seamlessly together along a series of ridges and bumps.
 The linking bones are cushioned in-between by two layers of protective cartilage.
 Adjacent nerves monitor and send messages to the brain and nearby ligaments serve to reinforce the joint itself.

 Because the sacroiliac joint is one of the main connections between the upper and lower body, it plays an integral role in our stability.
 The SI joint acts chiefly as a shock absorber, dampening forces between the upper body and the legs and enabling us to maintain our steadiness.
 Jumping, bouncing in a car, carrying heavy objects—these everyday impacts are all buffered with the help of the SI joint.